REQUEST FOR PROPOSALS: NH BioMade Research Seed Funding Opportunity 2021

 Intellectual property rights

 For the Industry-University Collaboration solicitation, academic and industry partners should agree in advance as to how intellectual property (IP) rights will be handled during the proposal writing process.
 A signed university-industry agreement on IP (including publication and patent rights) must be submitted prior to issuance of the award for research projects.
+The IP agreement must be drawn up by the applicant's institution, signed by the industry-designated official, and approved by the University of New Hampshire Sponsored Programs Administration.
 Any proprietary or privileged information should be marked as such in the proposal.

 Michelle Gregoire, Program Manager, NH EPSCoR: email@example.com